University station (Edmonton)

-University station is an Edmonton Light Rail Transit station in Edmonton, Alberta, Canada.
+University station is an Edmonton LRT station in Edmonton, Alberta, Canada.
 It serves both the Capital Line and the Metro Line.
 It is an underground station located beneath 112 Street at 89 Avenue on the University of Alberta campus.
-As of 2017, it is the busiest LRT station of the Capital and Metro lines with typical weekday traffic averaging 27,394 passengers.
+As of 2019, it is the busiest LRT station of the Capital and Metro lines with typical weekday traffic averaging 29,203 passengers.

 History

 University station was opened August 23, 1992 and was the first LRT station located on the south side of the North Saskatchewan River.
 It is connected to Government Centre station by the Dudley B. Menzies Bridge, a dedicated LRT bridge (with a lower level for pedestrians and cyclists).
 With the exception of the bridge and its approaches, the LRT line between Government Centre station and University station runs through tunnels.

 University station was the southern terminus of the LRT line prior to the opening of the Health Sciences station on January 3, 2006.